-So far, we have defined and motivated interest in four statistics.
+Up to this point, we have defined and motivated interest in four statistics.
 We now describe our econometric models for estimating how much respondents are willing to trade for these social variables.
-To estimate utility parameters, we employ choice modeling methods.
-We first estimate a non-parametric OLS model to obtain raw estimates of respondent preferences for different combinations of social welfare variables.
-We then model the data using a Cobb-Douglas utility function, allowing us to estimate the relevant tradeoffs, which can then be represented as indifference (or iso-welfare) curves.
+As we are looking to estimate utility parameters, we employ choice modeling methods.
+We first estimate a non-parametric OLS model to obtain raw estimates of respondent preferences that represent different combinations of social welfare variables.
+We then model the data using a Cobb-Douglas utility function, allowing us to estimate the relevant trade-offs, which can then be represented as indifference (or iso-welfare) curves.
 The Cobb-Douglas model imposes additional functional form assumptions on the data; thus, the raw estimates from the OLS model provide information as to whether these assumptions are reasonable.
 See (Train, 2003, p.62-63) for additional discussion on the relationship between choice models and Cobb-Douglas equations.